draios/onprem-install-docs/3.6.0-rc/README.md

 There will also be a generated directory containing various Kubernetes configuration `yaml` files which were applied by installer against your cluster.
 It is not necessary to keep the generated directory, as the installer can regenerate consistently with the same `values.yaml` file.

-# Permissions

-## General
-* CRU on the sysdig namespace
-* CRU on StorageClass (only Read is required if the storageClass already exists)
-* CRUD on Secrets/ServiceAccount/ConfigMap/Deployment/CronJob/Job/StatefulSet/Service/DaemonSet in the sysdig namespace.
-* CRUD on role/rolebinding in sysdig namespace (if sysdig ingress controller is deployed)
-* CRU on the ingress-controller(this is the name of the object) ClusterRole/ClusterRoleBinding (if sysdig ingress controller is deployed)
-* Get Nodes (for validations).

-## MultiAZ enabled
-* CRU on the node-labels-to-files(this is the name of the object) ClusterRole/ClusterRoleBinding (for multi-AZ deployments)

-## HostPath
-* CRU on PV
-* CRU on PVC in sysdig namespace

-## Openshift
-* CRUD on route in the sysdig namespace
-* CRUD on openshift SCC in the sysdig namespace

-## Network policies enabled
-* CRUD on networkpolicies in sysdig namespace (if networkpolicies are enabled, this is an alpha feature customers should not enable it)

 # Additional Installer Resources

 - For Frequently Used Options, including static storage and patching, see [Frequently Used Options](advanced.md).